-Why We Get Sleepy After Eating and the Foods that are to Blame
+Why We Get Sleepy After Eating?
+The Foods that are to Blame

 It's possible that the unstoppable sleepiness you experience after eating comes from your diet.
 This is because there are foods that stimulate the production of melatonin, the sleep hormone.

-Do you feel really sleepy just after eating?
-In general, this is the result of eating certain foods.
+Do you feel really sleepy after eating?
+Typically, this is the result of eating certain foods.

 If you have the opportunity, the best remedy to deal with sleepiness after eating is to take a quick nap for 10 to 15 minutes.

 However, if this isn’t always possible, you can play with your diet.
 First of all, it’s always important not to eat or drink too much.
 In addition, try to avoid the foods we’re going to list in this article.

 Dairy products are essential for caring for your bones, but it’s important to be careful about the way you ingest them and, above all, about the times you have them.

 The combination of tryptophan and calcium that these products usually contain helps the brain to assimilate this amino acid.
 This relaxing effect is especially noticeable when we eat hard cheeses, because they contain more calcium.

 If you add bread to the cheese, you’ll be even sleepier.
 In the presence of carbohydrates, the effect of tryptophan is stronger.